linuxboot/heads-wiki/Development/Porting.md

 Pull Request (PR)
 ===
 Create an initial PR, with commits relative roughly to the steps above.
 1 commit should correspond to 1 major bullet point.
+Note that Heads is all about reproducibility.
+Therefore, your commit messages should explain why you made the change and _how_ you got there.
+For instance, explain how to create a certain binary blob or better write a script that can be run by everyone.

 Then lets collaborate in the PR.
-Create a heads fork in your own repository, follow the [contribution guide](https://github.com/linuxboot/heads/blob/master/CONTRIBUTING.md) as you go, make sure you sign commits and don't stress too much if this seems a lot.
+Create a heads fork in your own repository, follow the [contribution guide](https://github.com/linuxboot/heads/blob/master/CONTRIBUTING.md) as you go, make sure you sign and sign-off commits and don't stress too much if this seems a lot.
 Get a PR started and we will collaborate there.

 Remove debugging mode:
 ===
-One of last PRs should remove the debugging mode and add quite mode.
+One of last commits should remove the debugging mode, functions tracing and use quiet mode instead.

 Write a flashing/disassembling guide
 ===